golemfactory/golem-architecture/standards/3-commercial/com/payment.md

 golem.com.payment.platform.zksync-mainnet-glm.address = "0xdeadbeef"
 ```

-2. Requestor publishes a Demand with no constraints on payment platform (it wants to choose from Offers it receives)
+2. Requestor publishes a Demand with no constraints on payment platform (it wants to choose from Offers it receives).
+It also wants provider to support payment protocol version > 1.

 ```
 Demand 1

 Constraints:
-()
+(golem.com.payment.protocol.version>1)
 ```
 ...and from the market matching, it receives `Offer 1`.